About the Medical School Integration

 - Informing integration leadership on key issues related to them/their area

-- Reviewing and providing feedback to Integration Advisory Committee and subcommittees
+- Reviewing and providing feedback to the Integration Advisory Committee and subcommittees

 - Setting agenda for their work